francescovallone/Bookkeeper/README.md

 ## Contributing

-You can just suggest new feature to add to the app or if there is something to modify.
+If there are problems with the app or if you want to suggest a feature you can open an issue.